 If there’s anything else that is synonymous with Ireland other than Guinness, it’s probably whiskey, and the most iconic is probably Jameson.
 Why not tour the distillery, and drink the world-famous whiskey right from the source?

 The tour is a multi-media experience that takes you through the distilling process, and explains the flavors, smells, etc. of whiskey.
-Of course, it comes with a whiskey tasting, making this a worthwhile addition to your one day in Dublin.
+Of course, it comes with a whiskey tasting as well.

-This is another popular stop in Dublin, so I suggest pre-booking your tickets ahead of time here.
+This is another popular stop in Dublin, so I suggest pre-booking your tickets ahead of time.

 Kilmainham Gaol

-If you want a bit of an eerie experience on your 1 day in Dublin, check out the Kilmainham Gaol, an unoccupied jail that is famous in Europe.
+If you want a bit of an eerie experience, check out the Kilmainham Gaol, an unoccupied jail that is famous in Europe.
 The prison was the site of the executions of Irish rebels of the Easter rising of 1916, and public hangings took place here even before that.

 The jail is said to be super haunted, and has also been a filming location for many movies.
 The only way to access the Kilmainham Gaol is by guided tour, and you must book your time slot in advance here.